n-h01g/DA-3-Data-Visualisation/README.md

 <h1 align="center"><a href = "https://www.udacity.com/course/data-analyst-nanodegree--nd002"> Udacity Data Analyst Nanodegree </a></h1>
 <h2 align="center">Project III: Data Visualization<br><br>U.S. Flight Cancellation Analysis</h2>

+Utilised Python’s data visualization tools to systematically explore a dataset for its properties and relationships between variables, and then created a presentation to communicate findings to others.

 ### Tools and Skills Used

 #### Tools